-Men who have scheduled a PSA test should tell their doctors about any prostate symptoms they experience.
-Changes in ejaculation or urination often point to a problem with the prostate.
+People who have scheduled a PSA test should tell their doctors about any prostate symptoms they may be experiencing.
+Changes in ejaculation or urination often indicate a problem with the prostate.

 Rectal pain, abdominal pressure, fever, and signs of an infection may also indicate a prostate issue.

-Men should know that detecting prostate cancer early does not necessarily reduce the risks of dying from the disease.
+People should know that detecting prostate cancer early on

-When a man has a high PSA but no lumps in the prostate, a doctor might redo the test, recommend continuing to monitor PSA levels, or recheck the prostate in a few months.
-Men should discuss the benefits and drawbacks of each strategy with a doctor.
+When a person has a high PSA but no lumps in the prostate, a doctor might perform the test again and recommend continuing to monitor PSA levels.
+They may also recheck the prostate in a few months.

 An individual may wish to discuss the benefits and drawbacks of each approach with a doctor.